Dragolone/Dragolone/README.md

 # 💫 About Me:
-Hi, I'm Qilong — CS undergrad at the University of Sydney (Advanced Computing), currently shipping a remote-controllable robotics product as the sole engineer (Vue 3 / uni-app / uniCloud on the client, Flask + MQTT + WebSocket on the gateway).
-I enjoy going 0→1 on cross-platform and IoT products, and care about quantifiable outcomes more than fancy architecture.
-Lately I'm exploring LLM application development — prompt engineering, function calling, RAG.
-Fun fact: once led my ELEC1601 team to Top 8 out of 200+ in a maze-solving robot competition by ditching the textbook DFS the night before the demo.
-Always happy to chat about full-stack, IoT, or going 0→1 with constrained resources.<br>
+Hi, I'm Qilong 👋

+CS undergrad at the University of Sydney (Advanced Computing), currently the sole engineer on a remote-controllable robotics product — owning everything from a cross-platform WeChat mini program (Vue 3 / uni-app / uniCloud) down to the IoT gateway (Flask + MQTT + WebSocket).

+I like going 0→1 on full-stack and IoT products, and care more about quantifiable outcomes and maintainable code than fancy architecture.
+Lately I'm diving into LLM application development (prompt engineering, function calling, RAG) and looking to connect with people building real agentic products, not demos.

+Always down to chat about full-stack, IoT, real-time systems, or going 0→1 with constrained resources.

 ## 🌐 Socials: